How do you plan future cities? Explore alternative theories and innovative solutions for urban challenges in the Global South.

 - Develop a critical perspective about your own urban environment.

-- New perspectives to understand and analyze the urban challenges of the global south.
+- New perspectives to understand and analyse the urban challenges of the Global South.

 This is a Massive Open Online Course (MOOC) that runs on edX.

 This course is designed for undergraduate and master's level students of architecture, urban planning and disciplines related to urban themes.
 Nevertheless, anyone interested in debating spatial justice, urban resilience, and housing provision and management are welcome.